47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 For instance, you can use dynamic instrumentation toolkits like [Frida](https://frida.re/) to inject JavaScript or native code into running processes or intercept and modify function calls.

-> **Note:** It might be possible to whip up a pretty interesting coverage-guided fuzzer using Frida, but I'm not sure how well it would perform.
+> **Note:** It might be possible to contrive a pretty interesting coverage-guided fuzzer using Frida, but I'm not sure how well it would perform.
 To my knowledge, I don't think anyone has done this.

 ## Input Seed Generation: Where Fuzzing Begins to Sprout
 The initial set of seed inputs in the corpus serves as a starting point for the fuzzer.
 These seeds are typically valid inputs that help the fuzzer understand the structure and expected format of input data.